 43. That the audit committee be able to require the presence of any employee or manager of the company, even stipulating that he or she appear without the presence of any other member of management.
-Complies ⊠ Complies partially □ Explain □ 44.
+Complies ☑ Complies partially ☐ Explain ☐ 44.
 That the audit committee be kept abreast of any corporate and structural changes planned by the company in order to perform an analysis and draw up a prior report to the Board of Directors on the economic conditions and accounting implications and, in particular, any exchange ratio involved.
-Complies ✓ Complies partially ☐ Explain ☐ Not applicable ☐ 45.
-That t the risk management and control policy identify or determine, as a minimum: 1 The various types of financial and non-financial risks (including operational, technological, legal, social, environmental, political and reputational risks and risks relating to corruption) which the company faces, including among the financial or economic risks contingent liabilities and other off-balance sheet risks.
-A risk control and management model based on different levels, which will include a specialised risk committee when sector regulations so require or the company considers it to be appropriate. c) - The level of risk that the company considers to be acceptable.
-Measures in place to mitigate the impact of the risks identified in the event that they should materialise.
-Internal control and information systems to be used in order to control and manage the aforementioned risks, including contingent liabilities or off-balance sheet risks.
-Complies ⊠ Complies partially □ Explain □ 46.
-That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal risk control and management function should exist, performed by an internal unit or department of the company which is expressly charged with the following responsibilities: Ensuring the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks affecting the company.
-Actively participating in drawing up the risk strategy and in important decisions regarding risk management.
-Ensuring that the risk management and control systems adequately mitigate risks as defined by the policy laid down by the Board of Directors.
+Complies $oxtimes$ Complies partially $oxtimes$ Explain $oxtimes$ Not applicable $oxtimes$ 45.
+That the risk management and control policy identify or determine, as a minimum: a) The various types of financial and non-financial risks (including operational, technological, legal, social, environmental, political and reputational risks and risks relating to corruption) which the company faces, including among the financial or economic risks contingent liabilities and other off-balance sheet risks. b) A risk control and management model based on different levels, which will include a specialised risk committee when sector regulations so require or the company considers it to be appropriate. c) The level of risk that the company considers to be acceptable. d) Measures in place to mitigate the impact of the risks identified in the event that they should materialise. e) Internal control and information systems to be used in order to control and manage the aforementioned risks, including contingent liabilities or off-balance sheet risks.
+Complies ☑ Complies partially ☐ Explain ☐ 46.
+That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal risk control and management function should exist, performed by an internal unit or department of the company which is expressly charged with the following responsibilities: Ensuring the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks affecting the company. b) Actively participating in drawing up the risk strategy and in important decisions regarding risk management. c) Ensuring that the risk management and control systems adequately mitigate risks as defined by the policy laid down by the Board of Directors.
 Complies ⊠ Complies partially □ Explain □ 47.
-That in designating the members of the appointments and remuneration committee - or of the appointments committee and the remuneration committee if they are separate - care be taken to ensure that they have the knowledge, aptitudes and experience appropriate to the functions that they are called upon to perform and that the majority of said members are independent directors.
-Complies Complies Complies Complies Description Complies Complies Description Complies Description Descrip
+That in designating the members of the appointments and remuneration committee - or be taken to ensure that they have the knowledge, aptitudes and experience appropriate to the functions that they are called upon to perform and that the majority of said members are independent directors.